csqsiew/website/content/research/conferences.md

 Siew, C. S. Q., Horvath, K., Plunkett, K., & Chow, J. (2020).
 Sleep and Naps Facilitate Semantic Network Growth.
 Poster to be presented at the ICIS Biennial Congress.
 Glasgow, Scotland. *Conference postponed to 2021.*

+Siew, C. S. Q. (2020, July).
+Quantifying the structure of the mental lexicon using network science.
+Online talk presented at the Virtual Psycholinguistics Forum, CUHK, Hong Kong.

 Siew, C. S. Q. (2020, January).
 Applications of Network Science to the Cognitive and Language Sciences.
 Invited talk presented at the Complexity Institute, NTU, Singapore.

 **2019**